MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 - **Network virtualization**: If a logical network is isolated using network virtualization, you can create multiple VM networks for this logical network.
 Within a VM network, tenants can use any IP addresses regardless of the IP addresses used on other VM networks.
 As a service provider, you can host workloads from multiple tenants on a single logical network.
 Tenants can also configure network connections on these VM networks.

 - **No Isolation**:  If a logical network has no isolation, then only a single VM network can be associated with it.
 As a service provider, you can host infrastructure workloads using this type of isolation settings.

 >[!NOTE]
 > VLAN isolation is not supported in SDN fabric.

 ## Before you start

- Here are some considerations before you start setting up VM networks in SDN using VMM:
+ Here are some considerations before you set up VM networks in SDN using VMM:

-- Network controller is deployed in the SDN fabric [Learn more](sdn-controller.md).
+- Network controller is deployed in the SDN fabric.
+[Learn more](sdn-controller.md).

 - A logical network with appropriate isolation settings is created and is set to be managed by the Microsoft network controller.
 Also, create the IP pools for this logical network.